 Know the structure and function of the lymphoid tissues and organs: (including afferent and efferent flow and specialized vasculature)

-- diffuse lymphatic tissue and lymph nodules
+- diffuse lymphoid tissue (BALT and MALT)

 - lymph nodes

 Components of the Lymphatic System

 The lymphoid system has primary lymphoid organs, that produce lymphocytes, and secondary lymphoid organs, which are the sites of immune response.

 Primary lymphoid organs include bone marrow and thymus (encapsulated).
 All lymphocytes originate in the bone marrow.
 B cells (as well as monocytes, erythrocytes, granulocytes, and megakaryoctyes) remain in the bone marrow as they mature.
 T cells migrate to the thymus before maturation.

 Secondary lymphoid organs include tonsil, lymph nodes, spleen, and diffuse lymphoid tissue (bronchial-associated lymphoid tissue or BALT in the lungs and mucosa-associated lymphoid tissue or MALT in the digestive tract).
 The lymph nodes and the spleen are both encapsulated